LCEL Mastery: Compose LLM Chains with the Pipe Operator in Python

 What is the difference between RunnableSequence and the old LLMChain?

 LLMChain was the original LangChain API for combining a prompt and a model.
 It has been deprecated in favor of LCEL.
 The old LLMChain(prompt=prompt, llm=model) is now simply prompt | model.
+LCEL is more composable, more transparent (no hidden state), and supports streaming and batching natively.

 How do I debug an LCEL chain that returns unexpected results?

 Insert a RunnableLambda that prints intermediate values at the point where you suspect the issue.
-This is the chain equivalent of adding print statements:
+This is the chain equivalent of adding print statements.

 For production debugging, use LangSmith.
 It captures the full trace of every chain execution — inputs, outputs, latency, and token usage at each step.
 It is the dedicated observability tool for LangChain apps.